Let’s start with the basics of alkaline water and acid reflux (this is a pun, which you’ll soon learn).

 In comes alkaline water.

 In 2012, we published a paper entitled “Potential Benefits of pH 8.8 Alkaline Drinking Water as an Adjunct in the Treatment of Reflux Disease.”
 The paper concluded, “Unlike conventional drinking water, pH 8.8 alkaline water instantly denatures pepsin, rendering it permanently inactive.
 In addition, it has good acid-buffering capacity.
 Thus, the consumption of alkaline water may have therapeutic benefits for patients with reflux disease.”
 That paper started the alkaline water craze.

 What does it all mean?
 Alkaline water is good for reflux as it helps wash out that nasty pepsin enzyme.
 Furthermore, it helps balance the pH of other consumed foods that may be somewhat acidic.
 Yes, I recommend alkaline water for all of my patients with acid reflux, especially those with respiratory reflux and Barrett’s.

-Some alkaline waters are manufactured (by adding chemicals to regular water), and others are naturally occurring (they come out of the ground that way).
+Before sharing the best alkaline water for acid reflux, you have to know that some alkaline waters are manufactured (by adding chemicals to regular water), and others are naturally occurring (they come out of the ground that way).
 Given a choice, I recommend naturally occurring alkaline waters over the manufactured ones.
 In addition, I recommend waters that are bottled in BPA-free plastic.
 I like this bottled water you can grab off Amazon.

 A Canadian company, Cerra Water, which makes a pitcher that looks like an ordinary water filter pitcher that makes pH 9.4 water out of tap water, day in and day out.
 Or if you like to buy off Amazon, this pitcher is also great.